RumblingLump/Myfirstrepository/README.md

 # Myfirstrepository
 Wheeeee!

-Maybe this first repositore can be a hub of embedded flash games that i like
+Maybe this first repository can be a hub of embedded flash games that i like